-Dividing her time between personal projects and taking on photographic commissions, Ellie's work has been exhibited internationally, as well as being widely featured in the press.
-Her work is part of the Museum of Youth Culture’s permanent archive.
+Balancing self-initiated projects with commissioned work, Ellie’s photography has been exhibited internationally and widely featured in the press.
+Her work is held in the permanent archive of the Museum of Youth Culture.

 Print sales are available on request.